jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 We finished just as dusk was starting to hit and quickly began scrambling down the exit scree gully as fast as was safely possible.
-The rappels went smooth, with one spitting us out over the top of a huge cave phenonmenon.
+The rappels went smooth, with one spitting us out over the top of a huge cave phenomenon.
 As we abseiled, like a spider spinning the first strand in its web, it was as little unnerving to realize the fact we didn't know what we were hiking over.

-Practically falling down the loose dirt on the way down, part physical exhaustion and part mental, we stumbled out on to flat ground after what seemed like first time an eternety, getting back to the van right as headlamps were becoming necessary.
+Practically falling down the loose dirt on the way down, part physical exhaustion and part mental, we stumbled out on to flat ground after what seemed like first time an eternity, getting back to the van right as headlamps were becoming necessary.

 We finished the night by sleeping in line for a camping spot at Camp 4, so we